pitivi/pitivi/docs/Google_SoC_2007_-_Simple_Timeline.md

-# Google SoC 2007 - Simple Timeline
+# 2007 ― Simple Timeline

 This branch of PiTiVi has been superceded by PiTiVi 0.11, which incorporates many of these changes.
 This page is left as a record of